Skip to content

 If inflation picks back up...

-The BoC would pause or reverse cuts, pushing variable rates back up.
-Bond yields would spike on inflation fears, dragging fixed rates higher — potentially faster than variable.
-This is the scenario that caught many borrowers off guard in 2022.
+The BoC would pause or reverse cuts, pushing the overnight rate and prime back up.
+Bond yields would spike on inflation fears, dragging fixed rates higher too.
+This is what caught many borrowers off guard in 2022.

-Watch for: sticky core inflation above 3%, hot employment data, commodity price spikes, or global trade disruptions.
+Watch for: CPI-median readings above 3%, hot employment data, commodity price spikes, or global trade disruptions.

 Morty — waving

 Morty's honest take: nobody — not the banks, not the analysts, not Morty — can predict rates with certainty.
-What you can do is understand the mechanics, watch the right indicators, and choose a mortgage structure that fits your risk tolerance.
+But now you understand the mechanics.
+Watch CPI-median, watch the BoC, watch bond yields — and choose a mortgage structure that fits your risk tolerance.
 That's what the Mortgage Matcher is for.

 Not financial advice or a prediction